 (3) The name, address and Drug Enforcement Administration controlled substances registration number of the practitioner writing the prescription;

-(4) The name and national drug code number of the Schedule II, III and IV controlled substance dispensed;
+(4) The name and national drug code number of the Schedule II, III and IV controlled substance or opioid antagonist dispensed;

-(5) The quantity and dosage of the Schedule II, III and IV controlled substance dispensed;
+(5) The quantity and dosage of the Schedule II, III and IV controlled substance or opioid antagonist dispensed;

 (6) The date the prescription was written and the date filled;